Oct. 22, 2010

 Not a single Zogby poll is listed by RCP.
 The latest Zogby LV shows a 45-45 tie.

 The majority of registered voters who do not pass the LVCM screen are Democrats.

 In 2004 and 2008, the Democratic share of unlikely voters closely matched the share of new voters.

 The projected turnout of registered voters is the ratio:

 Turnout = LV poll sample / RV poll sample

-The Democratic two-party share of unlikely voters is the ratio of unlikely Dem RVs to unlikely Dem and GOP RVs.
+The Democratic two-party share of unlikely voters is the ratio of unlikely Dem RVs to the sum total of unlikely Dem and GOP RVs.

 Dem share = Dem [RV-LV] / (Dem [RV-LV] + GOP [RV-LV])

 Pollster Turnout Dem share of unlikely RV